HTS Bioinf - Using the vcpipe staging environment

 after having done your edits.

-Also make sure the value of the 'platform' tag in .analysis
+Also make sure the values of the platform

 and .sample